dcooney/instant-images/README.txt

 == Changelog ==

+= 3.1 - January 2, 2018 =
+** NEW - Adding support for searching individual photos by ID.
+Prefix a search term with `id:` to search by Unsplash ID. e.g. `id:ixddk_CepZY`.
+** UPDATED - Updated to meet revised Unsplash API guidelines.
+** UPDATED - Better Error messaging for upload/resize errors.
+** NEW - Added `clear search` button to remove search results.
+** FIX - Fixed JS error that occured when `SCRIPT_DEBUG` was set to `true`.

 = 3.0 - September 21, 2017 =
 ** NEW - Instant Images has been completely re-built using React and the WordPress REST API.